hashicorp/consul/website/source/docs/guides/consul-aws.html.md

 page_title: "Consul-AWS"
 sidebar_current: "docs-guides-consul-aws"
 description: |-
-  Consul-AWS provides a tool, which syncs Consul's and AWS CloudMap's service catalog
+  Consul-AWS provides a tool, which syncs Consul's and AWS Cloud Map's service catalog
 ---

 # consul-aws

-[Consul-AWS](https://github.com/hashicorp/consul-aws/) syncs the services in an AWS CloudMap namespace to a Consul datacenter.
-Consul services will be created in AWS CloudMap and the other way around.
-This enables native service discovery across Consul and AWS CloudMap.
+[Consul-AWS](https://github.com/hashicorp/consul-aws/) syncs the services in an AWS Cloud Map namespace to a Consul datacenter.
+Consul services will be created in AWS Cloud Map and the other way around.
+This enables native service discovery across Consul and AWS Cloud Map.
 This guide will describe how to configure and how to start the sync.

 ## Authentication